tutuf/tutuf.github.io/index.md

 * [Sava Lachezarov](https://github.com/kanmeiban) - systems design and development
 * [Gabriela Velinova](https://github.com/luhova) - senior developer

-All of us are graduates of the [Faculty of Mathematics and Informatics](https://fmi.uni-sofia.bg/) at the [Saint Kliment Ohridski University of Sofia](https://uni-sofia.bg/index.php/eng).
+We are graduates of the [Faculty of Mathematics and Informatics](https://fmi.uni-sofia.bg/) at the [Saint Kliment Ohridski University of Sofia](https://uni-sofia.bg/index.php/eng).

 ## tutuf alumni